jstolarek/slicer/README.md

 Learning iTML
 =============

-Syntax iTML is based on ML.
-Here are some basic information that should get you
+Syntax of iTML is based on ML.
+Here are some basic information that should get you started:
-started:

   * built-in primitive types are: `int`, `double`, `bool`, `string` and `unit`.